aeternity/aesophia/docs/sophia_stdlib.md

 List.partition(p : 'a => bool, l : list('a)) : (list('a) * list('a))
 ```

 Separates elements of `l` that fulfill `p` and these that do not.
-Elements fulfilling predicate will be in the right list.
+Elements fulfilling the predicate will be in the first element of the returned tuple.
 For instance
 ```
 partition((x) => x > 0, [-1, 1, -2, 0, 1, 2, -3])
 ```